2 Virginia Democrats join race for late Rep. McEachin's seat - NewsBreak

 2 Virginia Democrats join race for late Rep. McEachin's seat

-RICHMOND, Va.
-(AP) — Two more Virginia state lawmakers on Tuesday jumped into the crowded field of candidates seeking to replace Democratic U.S. Rep. A. Donald McEachin, who died last month .
+Two more Virginia state lawmakers on Tuesday jumped into the crowded field of candidates seeking to replace Democratic U.S. Rep. A. Donald McEachin, who died last month.

 State Sens.
 Jennifer McClellan and Joe Morrissey formally announced their candidacies at events in Richmond and Petersburg.
 At least five Democrats have now indicated plans to seek the party's nomination during next Tuesday's unassembled caucus, a party-run process that will involve five voting locations across the 4th District.